88lex/sa-gen/README.md

 **export FIRST_PROJECT_NUM=1**
 **export LAST_PROJECT_NUM=2**
 These are the starting and ending numbers that are appended to the project name.
-As noted above, a base name of 'sasync` and first number of `1` will create projects `sasync1`, `sasync2` until the LAST_PROJECT_NUM .
+As noted above, a base name of `sasync` and first number of `1` will create projects `sasync1`, `sasync2` until the LAST_PROJECT_NUM .

 Use as many projects as you like, within allowable limits.
 Paid gsuite accounts can create a max of 50 accounts, but can apply for more.
 Free accounts can create up to 12 projects.